Altitude vs. Coffee Taste: What does m a.s.l. on the label mean?

 1. The equator changes the rules

-The number of meters above sea level is not everything – distance from the equator matters too.
-In Kenya or Colombia, where the sun burns vertically from above, coffee needs 1700 m a.s.l. to feel the desired coolness.
-However, in southern Brazil, a plantation at 1100 m a.s.l. can offer a similarly cool microclimate and great quality due to its greater distance from the equatorial belt.
+The number of meters above sea level is not everything β distance from the equator matters too.
+In Kenya or Colombia, where the sun burns vertically, coffee needs 1700 m a.s.l. to feel the desired coolness.
+However, in southern Brazil, a plantation at 1100 m a.s.l. can offer a similarly cool microclimate due to its greater distance from the equatorial belt.

 2. The grinder will feel the difference

-If your beans are small and offer high resistance when grinding (especially in manual grinders), that's... a very good sign!
+If your beans are small and offer high resistance when grinding (especially in manual grinders), that's a very good sign!
 It is physical evidence of high bean density.
-Such coffees "release" flavor more slowly, but it is much more multi-layered than in the case of soft beans from the lowlands.
+Such coffees release flavor more slowly, but the result is much more multi-layered than with soft beans from the lowlands.

 3. Water temperature matters

 Dense, high-altitude beans are a tough nut for water to crack.
-To dissolve the sugars contained within them, don't be afraid to use a higher temperature – even $94-96^{\circ}C$.
-Conversely, coffees from lower mountain parts are more brittle and porous; treat them with water at a temperature of approx. $89-91^{\circ}C$ to avoid extracting unnecessary bitterness.
+To dissolve the sugars within them, don't be afraid to use a higher temperature β even 94β96Β°C. Conversely, coffees from lower regions are more brittle and porous; treat them with water at approx. 89β91Β°C to avoid extracting unnecessary bitterness.

 Summary: What to choose?